Jachokoreto/c02-so_long/README.md

 This is so_long, so I do not plan to put extra effort into it.

 Settings:
-- The game shall be 16bit
+- The game shall be 64bit
+- The win